-Albania: Albtek Energy completes 26MEUR waste to energy plant4.
-May 2017. / SEE Energy News
+Albania: Albtek Energy completes 26MEUR waste to energy plant, SEE Energy News

 The Albanian Ministry of Environment announced that the country’s first waste-to energy power plant in Elbasan, a project worth some 26 million euros, has been commissioned.

 According to the statement from the Ministry, this 2.85 MW power plant is located in Elbasan in central Albania and it was built through a publicprivate partnership with local company Albtek Energy.
 Some 30 % of the project was financed from the state budget, while the rest was invested by Albtek Energy and the new power plant will extend the lifespan of landfill in Elbasan by additional 80 years.